 The latest logo was created during the company’s prosperity.
 It was designed to mark the acquisition of other companies (Friden Calculator and General Precision Equipment Corporation) and expand the product line.

 The red circle with the letter S in the center and silver trim resembles a button.
-It symbolized the most modern machines of that time – Singer Touch & Sew, which appeared in the 1960s.
+It symbolized the most modern machines of the time, such as the Singer Touch & Sew, which appeared in the 1960s.
 They operated automatically and were activated by a button.

 The inscription “Singer” is made in red capital letters with serifs.
 The size indicated the company’s scale and the addition of new directions.
 In addition to sewing machines, vacuums, air conditioners, and more became available for sale.